Introduction to Python

 8

 Python is an object-oriented programming language.
-Almost everything in Python is an object, with its properties and methods.
+Almost everything in Python is an object, with its attributes and methods.

 A class is like an object constructor or a "blueprint" for creating objects.

-To create a class you use the reserved word class
+To create a class, the reserved word class

 class Clase:variable = 'MaximoFN'

-Once the class has been created, you can create an object of this class
+Once the class has been created, an object of that class can be created.

 'MaximoFN'

-Normally classes have an initial function, which is executed when an object of the class is created.
-This function is called dunder init and is written __init__()
+Normally, classes have an initialization function that runs when an object of the class is created.
+This function is called dunder init and is written as __init__()

-, which indicates the class itself, and then, the variables that you want
+, which refers to the class itself, and then any additional variables you want to pass.

-This function is used to initialize the variables of the classes, or to execute the code required when an object of the class is created.
+This function is usually used to initialize the variables of the classes, or to execute the code that is needed when an object of the class is created.

 class Persona:def __init__(self, nombre, edad):self.nombre = nombreself.edad = edadobjeto_persona = Persona("Miguel", 36)print(objeto_persona.nombre)print(objeto_persona.edad)